Shopify/unity-buy-sdk/EXAMPLES.md

         // alternately you can use a product variant id string to create line items
         // this example adds 1 item to the cart cart.LineItems.AddOrUpdate(secondProductFirstVariant.id(), 1);

-        // the following line will get a checkout url using the above line items and open the url in browser Application.OpenURL(cart.GetWebCheckoutLink());
     });
 }
 ```